Top 22 Examples of New Product Release Emails (2026)

 11. InvolveMe

-InvolveMe is an online no-code builder for creating interactive websites, forms, calculators, funnels, and quizzes—basically, dynamic content your users can interact with, but built without writing code.
+InvolveMe is a no-code builder for creating interactive websites, forms, calculators, funnels, and quizzes—basically, any dynamic and interactive content.

 involveme-new-integrations-announcement-email-example